APiester/calculator/README.md

 This is a c++ program that can calulate simple expressions.

-It uses a binary search and Shunting yard algorithm to calculate the expressions.
+It uses a binary search and shunting yard algorithm to calculate the expressions.

 The way it works is as follows:
 1. Tokenization: The input string is broken down into tokens (numbers, operators, and parentheses).